earosenthal77/seqsorcerer_final/README.md

 ## Quick-Start Guide
 ### Prerequisites:
-Rna-Seq is a computational expensive pipeline, regardless of automation.
-The user needs 16GB+ RAM allocated to Docker to provide SeqSorcerer
+RNA-Seq is a computationally expensive pipeline, regardless of automation.
+The user needs 16GB+ RAM allocated to Docker to run SeqSorcerer.
 ### 1. Clone the seqsorcerer_final Repository
 ### 2. Download raw read FASTQ files and reference genome files
 Have FASTQ files downloaded locally on your computer
 Download the reference genome for your species of choice
-For example, this project uses X. laevis reference genome V10.1 from the National Institute of Health (NIH) website
+For example, this project uses X. laevis reference genome V10.1 from the National Institutes of Health (NIH) website
 https://www.ncbi.nlm.nih.gov/assembly/9809711
 ### 3. Create data folder with Raw Reads and Reference Genome
 Create the data folder within the downloaded repository.